JustinePile/python-challenge/README.md

 # python-challenge
-A Python script to analyze financial records
+A Python script to analyze financial records of a company